 Highland was founded as a townsite in 1891 and incorporated as a California general law city in November 1987.
 It follows a City Manager, City Council form of government with the City Manager appointed by the City Council.

-In the California State Legislature, Highland is the 23rd Senate District, represented by Republican Rosilicie Ochoa Bogh, and in the 40th Assembly District, represented by Democrat Pilar Schiavo.
+In the California State Senate, Highland is split between the 19th senatorial district, represented by Republican Rosilicie Ochoa Bogh, and the 29th senatorial district, represented by Democrat Eloise Reyes.

 The San Bernardino County Sheriff's Department provides contracted police services to the city of Highland from their regional station located at 26985 Base Line Road.
 The new 30,000-square-foot (police station was built and finally occupied in June 2011.